arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

   - section_layout: text
     content: |
-      ## Mini Case Study - Improving Results Animations
+      ## Mini Case Study - Improving Results Animations ("4D Printing")

-      We are simulating a manufacturing process that occurs over time as the part heats and cools, displacements and stresses change over time.
-Thus animating and scrubbing through the manufacturing timeline become critical to understanding part quality.
-As you can see below, the v1 animation controls were quite barebones and stretched the usability of the UI elements:
+      We are simulating a manufacturing process that occurs over time as parts heat and cool, and so engineers are interested in understanding how displacements and stresses behave over the duration.
+Thus animating and scrubbing through the manufacturing timeline is critical to understanding the resulting part quality.

+      As you can see below, the original animation controls were barebones and stretched the usability of the ribbon UI:

   - section_layout: 2col
     images: